 Positions: Thirty one Texas Children's Global Health Corps positions have been confirmed for the program year beginning in July 2013.
 For the first time, the the Global Health Corps will be comprised not only of pediatricians but has expanded its scope to include internal medicine, obstetrics and gynecolgy, and surgery.
 The number of positions available for the 2014-2015 year has not been determined.

 Locations: In 2014, assignments have been made to Botswana, Lesotho, Malawi, Colombia and Angola.

 Eligibility: Board eligible or board certified pediatricians, family practitioners, medicine/pediatrics graduates, internists, obstetrician/gynecologists, and general surgeons.

 Pre-service training: Texas Children's Hospital Global Health Corps physicians will be required to participate in a four-week pre-service training program offered in Houston, Texas each year in July.
 This training includes courses in HIV/AIDS and Tropical Medicine.
 The pre-service training is an approved certification course for the American Society of Tropical Medicine and Hygiene.

 Interested applicants: The application cycle for 2014-2015 positions is complete.
-Applications for 2015-2016 positions are due October 13, 2014.
+Applications for 2015-2016 positions are due October 1, 2014.
 Phone interviews will be conducted late October-early November.
 Applicants are requested to provide an up-to-date CV, a brief (1-2 page) personal statement, and a list of three references with contact information.
-Applications and queries can be directed to Tina Thomas.
+Applications and queries about positions can be directed to Tina Thomas.

 Texas Children's Hospital Global Health Corps members will provide treatment for tuberculosis, malaria, malnutrition, perinatal conditions, cancer, sickle cell anemia, obstetrics and gynecology, and surgical conditions, among others.